Using Alcohol And Marijuana Together

-The fact that alcohol and Marijuana are legal in some areas for adults does not remove the reality that these substances can produce negative effects, and they can be potentially dangerous.
-Misusing any drug with alcohol may be the sign of an alcohol use disorder, especially if it is putting you or someone you know in risky situations.
+The fact that alcohol and Marijuana are legal in some areas for adults does not remove the reality that these substances can produce negative effects, and can be potentially dangerous.
+Misusing any drug with alcohol may be a sign of an alcohol use disorder, especially if it is putting you or someone you know in risky situations.
 If you or a loved one has attempted to stop drinking and using drugs but has been unable to, it may be time to seek professional treatment.
-A treatment provider can speak to you about your rehab options, including how to pay for rehab.
+A treatment provider can discuss rehab options, including how to pay for rehab.
 Treatment providers are waiting, 24/7.
 Reach out today.

 Author: Hayley Hudson | Last Edited: June 14, 2021